-Now you’re over the half-way mark and well on your way to the finish line, so why wait?
+You’re now over the half-way mark and well on your way to the finish line, so why wait?
 It’s time to get started and tell the world about the book that’s going to change your (and their) lives forever!

 Having trouble putting pen to paper and getting the word out to publishers about your book?
 JB Editing may be “write” for you!
 Just fill out the questionnaire above, and touch base here about your upcoming proposal project, and we can get the ball rolling.